InternetOfHealthcare/greengrass-ehealth-workshop/README.md

 ![logo](/images/gg1.png)

 ### Greengrass Group, Core and Devices
-nonon nonon onono nonono onon onononon

-* Greengrass Core:
-* Greengrass Group:
+* Greengrass Group: a set of Cores and Devices
+* Greengrass Core: a set of lambdas and devices, runs greengrass daemon
-* Greengrass Device:
+* Greengrass Device: small devices, no greengrass daemon

 ![logo](/images/gg2.png)